 Creating an innovative culture that positively impacts the community by building relationships, fostering student passions, and providing personalized learning opportunities for all.

 Engaging, educating, and enriching every child, every day!

-Lucille Rogers Ashley was born in 1906 on “the Rogers Place” located 3.5 miles north of Frisco.
-It was settled in 1850 when her grandfather and great grandfather moved here from Tennessee.
-Education was in her roots early on, as the first community school house was built on the Rogers place in 1852!
-She was raised in a home centered around the Methodist church and the importance of education – life lessons she took to heart.
+Lucille Rogers Ashley was born in 1906 at the “Rogers Place,” about 3.5 miles north of Frisco.
+It was settled in 1850 when her grandfather and great grandfather moved to the area from Tennessee.
+Education was in her roots early on, as the first community schoolhouse was built at Rogers Place in 1852.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
-Phone calls are a courtesy, but only an email or a written note may be accepted from parents for our attendance records.
+Phone calls are a courtesy, but this form is the only means for official absence reporting.